pshuan0226/geo_twitter/README.md

 access_secret = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-3. Keywords and coordinates are currently set to HCSC, but feel free to include more in the `query` parameter
+3. Keywords and coordinates are currently not set, but feel free to include more in the `query` parameter
 4. Run the following command to install the necessary packages:

 ```python